4 of our favourite Peak District Waterfalls

 Pubs and restaurants near to Kinder Downfall

 We hope this article has inspired you to visit one of our favourite waterfalls in the Peak District.
 They all make a memorable day out and are perfect examples of the beautiful English countryside we are so lucky to have.
-Let us know if you have ever visited any of these waterfalls in the comments; we love to hear about your own experiences.
+Let us know if you have visited any of these waterfalls in the comments; we would love to hear about your experiences.